 From January 2008 passengers in National B Trials are required to be members of one of the invited clubs.

 You must have a competition licence – for cars issued by the Motor Sports Association and for bikes by the ACU.
 Most rounds of the ACTC Championship are of National B status, requiring either a Clubman or any National B licence – your licence will be inspected at the start of each event.
 If you do not intend to compete in any other form of motorsport apart from trials then a Clubman licence is sufficient.
-MSA licence holders receive a copy of the Motorsports Yearbook (‘the Blue Book’) and a regular newsletter.
+Motorsport UK licence holders receive a copy of the Motorsports Yearbook (‘the Blue Book’) and a regular newsletter.

 To obtain a licence it is necessary to complete an application form, which is obtainable from Motorsport UK

 Thirdly, register with ACTC; this will ensure that your name and address are automatically passed to event secretaries and a set of regulations will be posted to you in good time to enter the event.
 It is only £11 to enter and this includes a PDF version of the quarterly magazine Restart.
 To register with ACTC download the entry form here.